Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 ## 4.13 RateType

-Not supported in the OpenDirect (OOH) 1.5.1 Schema.
-See the Investment OOHbject
+Rate Type is supported as a targeting attribute in the OpenDirect (OOH) 1.5.1 targeting OOHbject

 ## 4.14 StatsScheduled